Crystalline cohomology of rigid analytic spaces: Infinitesimal geometry over

-\begin{enumerate}[(a)] \item Let $X$ be a rigid space over $\Sigma_e$.
-The \emph{(small) infinitesimal site} $X/\Sigma_{e \inf}$ is the Grothendieck topology defined as follows: \begin{itemize} \item The underlying category of $X/\Sigma_{e \inf}$ is the collection of pairs $(U,T)$, called \emph{infinitesimal thickenings}, where $T$ is a rigid space over $\Sigma_e$, $U$ is an open subspace of $X$ and a closed analytic subspace of $T$, such that $U\ra T$ is a nil closed immersion.
+\begin{definition} \begin{enumerate}[(a)] \item Let $X$ be a rigid space over $\Sigma_e$.
+The \emph{(small) infinitesimal site} $X/\Sigma_{e \inf}$ is the site defined as follows: \begin{itemize} \item The underlying category of $X/\Sigma_{e \inf}$ is the collection of pairs $(U,T)$, called the \emph{infinitesimal thickening}, where $T$ is a rigid space over $\Sigma_e$, $U$ is an open subspace of $X$ and a closed analytic subspace of $T$, such that $U\ra T$ is a nil closed immersion.